awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 ## How cluster Auto Scaling works<a name="how-it-works"></a>

-The following is the basic workflow used to enable Amazon ECS cluster auto scaling\.
+The following is the basic workflow used for Amazon ECS cluster auto scaling\.
 For more information, see [Turn on cluster Auto Scaling](turn-on-cluster-auto-scaling.md)\.

 1. Create an Auto Scaling group